 Annual Convention

 A Party must annually call a convention of all Voting Members of that Party, known as the Annual Convention.

-Nothing in this section precludes a Party from calling its convention to be held in November or December of the previous year and that convention counting as an Annual Convention.
+A County Party or Metro Party shall conduct the business of their Annual Convention in January.

+All District Parties shall hold their convention in February.

+The business of the Annual Convention for the State Party shall occur on a non-holiday weekend in March.

-If the State Party fails to properly call its Annual Convention by February 1, the State Party Annual Convention shall be the Default Convention.
-Any State Party Annual convention will be held by June 1 of a given year. a.
-When necessary, a Default Convention will be held at the Main Branch of the public library in Franklin County, Kentucky on the second Saturday of March, and will begin at 10 A.M.
+If the State Party fails to properly call its Annual Convention by February 1st, the State Party Annual Convention shall be the Default Convention, held at the Main Branch of the public library in Franklin County, Kentucky on the second Saturday of March, and will begin at 10 A.M.
 Eastern Time.
 All who qualify as registered Libertarians with the Secretary of State who are residents of Kentucky and are in attendance shall be considered Voting Delegates.
 The burden of proving eligibility to be a Voting Delegate is on the individual seeking to be a Voting Delegate.
 The National Party may send a representative to act as the Acting Convention Chair, who may also be responsible for validating eligibility for delegate status, until such time that the convention body elects a Convention Chair from among the Voting Delegates in attendance.
 Any requirements outside of the Constitution may be waived by majority vote of the Voting Delegates at such a Default Convention.
 All Officer and At-Large positions in the State Party shall be declared vacant, and the convention body shall elect a new Executive Committee.

-Notice of Annual Convention must be provided to all Voting Members of that Party, and must include the date, time, location, and purpose of the Convention being called and notice must be provided at least forty-five (45) days prior to the Convention.
+Notice of Annual Convention must include the date, time, location, and purpose of the Convention being called, and be submitted to the State Party Executive Committee no later than the close of the last full weekend in November.
+The State Party Executive Committee must provide notice for any Annual Convention for the State Party at least forty-five (45) days prior, and thirty (30) days prior for any other Party.

+Exceptions

+When any competent governmental authority has declared a weather emergency or state of emergency, any convention may be rescheduled by the applicable executive committee with notice to the State Party Executive Committee, to the following weekend.
+If the nature of such an emergency will cause a rescheduled date to be impossible, a Party may opt to conduct the convention in an online electronic format; any such scenario shall require approval from the State Party Executive Committee.
+All notice requirements shall be waived in such instances, but best-effort shall be made to contact all Voting Members in the affected area, given the timeframe and available resources, to encourage wide participation by Voting Members of that Party.

+If a reservation for a planned convention location is canceled by facility, the Party shall inform the State Party Executive Committee and re-notice the new location to all those entitled to notice of convention.
+If this cancellation occurs within ninety-six (96) hours prior to the opening of business, if permitted by the facility, a sign will be clearly posted at the original location informing members of the location change.

+If the legal deadline to file any paperwork for external political office in the next general election occurs prior to the second weekend in March, the State Party Executive Committee is empowered to alter the times given in this Section.

+Annual Convention Agenda

+Registration and Credentials

+Registration, check-in, and check-out shall be processed by the Credentials Committee.